lilia-simeonova/thelillysblog/_posts/2017-05-05-facebook-bot-on-localhost.markdown

 1. Download ngrok - [https://ngrok.com/download](https://ngrok.com/download)

-2. Run your application with the local server (In my case I'm using Express.js)
+2. Start your local server (In my case I'm using Express.js)

 3. Open ngrok and type in the console

     `ngrok http 8080`

-    We can replace 8080 with whichever port we are listening to.
+    We can replace 8080 with whichever port we are listening on.

     Then something like this will appear: